irinadel/Db2whc/open_data.md

-Db2 Warehouse on Cloud also provides seamless integration and common metadata service with the new IBM watsonx.data service.
+{{site.data.keyword.dashdblong}} also provides seamless integration and common metadata service with the new IBM watsonx.data service.
 You can use the web-based UI to register your watsonx.data service, to allow the import and export of data between the services.
 For more information about integration with watsonx.data, see [watsonx.data Integration](https://www.ibm.com/docs/en/db2woc?topic=watsonxdata-integration){: external}